nais/naiserator/README.md

 # Naiserator

 Naiserator is a Kubernetes operator that handles the lifecycle of the `CustomResource` called `nais.io/Application`.
-The main goal of Naiserator is to simplify application deployment by providing a high-level abstraction tailored for the [NAIS-platform](https://nais.io) and removes unnecessary complexity.
+The main goal of Naiserator is to simplify application deployment by providing a high-level abstraction tailored for the [NAIS-platform](https://nais.io).
 Naiserator supersedes [naisd](https://nais.io).

 When an `Application` resource is created in Kubernetes (see